Error Response Format

 Rate Limiting

-While the API doesn’t have strict rate limits, we recommend:
+While the API doesn’t have strict rate limits, we recommend:- Making reasonable numbers of requests

 - Implementing exponential backoff for retries